Koda Kumi: 2017–2019: W Face, AND, and DNA

 On March 8, 2017, Koda released her thirteenth album, as well as her first double album "W Face ~inside~" and "W Face ~outside~".
 Both albums topped the Oricon Weekly Charts at number one and number two.
 She was the second female artist in forty-years to hold the top two positions on the Oricon Album Charts, after Ayumi Hamasaki who released A BEST 2 in 2007.
 In July 2017, Koda announced her 60th single to be released in August 2017.
 It will be a limited release and only sold at concert venues and the Japanese music site, mu-mo.
 The single was the first of three planned singles released for the year, with her 61st single released in October and her 62nd single released in December.
 On August 2, 2017, Koda released her 61st single "LIT", and on October 4, 2017, released her 62nd single "HUSH".
 After the release of "Never Enough" in December, she released her fourteenth studio album AND on February 28, 2018.
 The album was one of two albums planned for the year, with the second album, titled DNA, released in August.
 DNA was promoted via a special website created by Rhythm Zone.

-AND debuted at No. 2 on Oricon and dropped in ranking throughout the week to take the No. 6 slot.
+And debuted at number two on Oricon and dropped in ranking throughout the week to take the No. 6 slot.
 This became her first studio album since Secret to not take the No. 1 position.
 AND was predominately released for her fan club Koda Gumi, which was evidenced by her holding a fan club-specific tour for the album, titled Fanclub Tour 2018 ~AND~.
 Two different performances would be released: her April 29, 2018 performance at DRUM LOGOS in Fukuoka was placed on CD+3DVD edition of DNA, while her June 9, 2018 performance held at Zepp Tokyo was placed on the 4DVD edition of Live Tour 2018 ~DNA~.

 Her second studio release for 2018, DNA, fared better on the charts.
 While it also debuted at No. 2, it remained in the top ten throughout the week, giving it the weekly ranking of No. 3.
 The album held a corresponding tour, Live Tour 2018 ~DNA~, which would be released on DVD and Blu-ray in March 2019.
 The performance utilized on the DVD and Blu-ray was of the concert performed at the Kanagawa Prefectural Hall on Koda's 36th birthday on November 13, 2018.
 Her eleventh remix album, Driving Hit's 9 -Special Edition-, was released on February 20, 2019, debuting at No. 24.
 It was released as a 3-disc set with the first disc composed of songs from her album DNA and the second and thirds discs compiled with previous remixes.